seidelmaycon/contracts/README.md

 bundle exec rails db:setup
 ```

-Then you will be able to run `rails server` and access application on `localhost:3000`
+Then you will be able to run:

+- `rails server` to run the app server to access application on `localhost:3000`.
+- `rspec` to run the unit test suit.